0xD0GF00D/DocumentSASS/NOTES.md

 Note that the measured time of HMMA.16816.F32 was 33-34 cycles, which is not in the latencies table.
 Maybe because it is above 2*15, or maybe cause it is greater than 27, which is the largest value of the usched table in the instructions file -- 28 is the greatest value latency in the latency file.
 The latency for DMMA.884 was measured to be 38-39 cycles (and as high as 177 with multiple threads), which is quite far from (DMMA_OP, DMMA_OP) = 25 or (DMMA_OP, MIO_FAST_OPS) = 23.

 Another example is with the variable-latency MUFU operation.
 It is also a MIO_FAST_OP, but unfortunately the latency for chaining these is not given.
-In terms of scheduling this is not an issue, as there is no hazards (as long as appropriate barriers are set).
+In terms of scheduling this is not an issue, as there are no hazards (as long as appropriate variable-latency barriers are set).
 I measured MUFU.SQRT to be 17 cycles (sm86), which is also the time of MUFU.RSQ (reciprocal square root), MUFU.LG2 (2-logarithm) and MUFU.EX2 (2-exponential).
 The first case is most interesting, since one might expect MUFU.SQRT to have the latency of MUFU.RSQ + MUFU.RCP (reciprocal).

 Findings: